 How do I decide which Park will be best for a social gathering of people for celebrations, reunions, etc ?

-Parks that have shelters which can be rented are considered "Special Event Parks."
-These parks include: Al Lopez Park, Ballast Point Park, Copeland Park, Lowry Park, Macfarlane Park, Picnic Island Park, Water Works Park, Julian B. Lane Riverfront Park and Rowlett Park.
+Parks that have shelters which can be rented are ideal for such celebrations.
+The more popular parks include: Al Lopez Park, Ballast Point Park, Copeland Park, Lowry Park, Macfarlane Park, Picnic Island Park, Water Works Park, Julian B. Lane Riverfront Park and Rowlett Park.
 More Park Choices and Submission.
 Although each of these parks have shelters you can rent, you need to determine if the park you select has enough parking to accommodate your anticipated attendance.

 If you're having a small-scale neighborhood event or a private function (like a small wedding), you may opt to use one of our smaller neighborhood parks, or ones that have gazebos.

 I want to have a moon bounce at the park in conjunction with my picnic shelter rental.
 What do I have to do?

 Moon bounces are limited to one per shelter rental and may not exceed the following dimensions (20' length, 20' width, 17' height).
 A green space fee of $27.13 is required in addition to the shelter rental fee.
 Moon bounces companies must have a current certificate insurance on file, naming the City as an additional insured.
 Moon Bounce Insurance Information.

 Do you have any other locations where I can hold a wedding or wedding reception?